• Home

 How Fast has the Economy Been Growing?

 • The economy shrank by 10.8% in the first half of 2020 after the introduction of COVID-19, wiping out all increases since 2017.
-This is the largest retraction of the economy on record (since 1875).
+This was the largest retraction of the economy on record (since 1875).

-• The economy contracted by 2.3% overall in 2020, resulting in 1.3% average growth under Trump.
+• The economy contracted by 2.3% overall in 2020, resulting in 1.3% average growth under Trump's first term.

 Has Trump helped the economy?